saymrwulf/pytorch/notes.md

-2021-10-25T21:56:00 - Implementing approach from a new paper read last night (pytorch) 2021-10-25T08:18:00 - Quick fix, referencing a known issue from the official repo (pytorch) 2021-10-25T19:29:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pytorch)
+2021-10-25T21:56:00 - Implementing approach from a new paper read last night (pytorch) 2021-10-25T08:18:00 - Quick fix, referencing a known issue from the official repo (pytorch) 2021-10-25T19:29:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pytorch) 2021-10-29T19:38:00 - Minor doc updates: linking to article on quantization (pytorch)